zemirco/lockit/README.md

     console.log('a new user signed up');
     res.send('Welcome!');   // set signup.handleResponse to 'false' for this to work });

-  app.use(app.router);
-  // continue with express middleware
-  // ...
   ```

 2. Add styles